IP in business transactions: United Arab Emirates overview

 Assignments can only be recorded against registered/protected rights.
 It is not possible to record an assignment against a pending application.

-The right to a patent can be assigned once the patent has been granted.
+The right to a patent can be assigned.
+A pending patent application can also be assigned.
 An assignment has no effect against third parties, unless it has been recorded at the IPPD and published in the Industrial Property Journal.

 For trade marks, the registration certificate must be issued before an assignment can be recorded and partial assignment is not possible.
 An assignment has no effect against third parties, unless it has been recorded at the IPPD and published.
 Assignment or mortgage of a trade mark can be made with or without the enterprise, and with or without goodwill.